 Research shows a

 correlation between FCR and customer satisfaction improvements by percentage

 Improve Your Customer Journey from End to End

 Step 1: Improve FCR with U-Assist

-You can eliminate more than 90% of human error by automating mundane tasks using RPA.
-U-Assist frees your agents to focus on more complex requests and allows you to troubleshoot any issues and train your agents to more effectively deliver on FCR—all in real-time.
+You can eliminate over 90% of human error by automating mundane tasks using RPA.
+U-Assist frees your agents to focus on more complex requests, allows you to troubleshoot any issues, and trains your agents to deliver on FCR in real-time.

 Step 2: Digitize Customer Self-Service

 For simple tasks, like making payments or checking account balances, digital self-service offers customers a convenient and confidential alternative to speaking with an agent.
 By making the digital journey as easy, frictionless and instant as possible, companies can simultaneously improve FCR and customer satisfaction—without even engaging your call center.